teimilola/teimilola.github.io/index.md

 ## News

-January 2020: Our [paper](https://maria-antoniak.github.io/resources/2020_frontiers_pain.pdf) on imagined examples of painful experiences has been published by *Frontiers of Neuroscience*
+January 2020: Our [paper](https://maria-antoniak.github.io/resources/2020_frontiers_pain.pdf) on imagined examples of painful experiences has been published by *Frontiers in Neuroscience*

 November 2019: Presenting *[Narrative Paths and Negotiations of Power in Birth Stories](https://maria-antoniak.github.io/resources/2019_cscw_birth_stories.pdf)* at CSCW in Austin, Texas